 One of the biggest 'complications' of hernia surgery is that the hernia can return after attempted repair.
 This happens to EVERY surgeon; no center has 100% success, including ours.
 However, we make every attempt at doing the most consistent hernia repair thereby reducing our recurrence rate to as low as medically possible.

 At California Hernia Specialists we offer all possible options for definitive repair.
 This includes basic open repair, laparoscopic repair, and more advanced component separation and advanced mesh repairs.
-When needed we work with outside surgeons during recurrent hernia repairs to ensure the best possible care.
-We can discuss all options with each patient to ensure the best decision can be made.
+When needed, we work with outside surgeons during recurrent hernia repairs to ensure the best possible care.
+We discuss all options with each patient to ensure the best and most informed decision is made.

 Some causes of recurrent hernias:

 Although there is no clear reason why one hernia recurs and another doesn't, there are some basic patient factors and surgical factors that can predispose a patient to have a recurrence:

 - Smoking, COPD, chronic cough

 - Mesh not large enough to completely cover hernia

 - Mesh not fixed to muscle strong enough

 Recurrent hernias can be good candidates for laparoscopic hernia repair.
 This is because the muscles around the hernia are obviously weak; so much so that the muscles tore after an attempted repair.
 By using laparoscopic techniques, a larger piece of mesh can usually be placed allowing for all the weakened muscle to be repaired.
 Also, if the original surgery was done open, by operating laparoscopically previous scar tissue can be avoided.

 A hernia mesh is rolled and placed through one of the laparoscopic ports into the abdomen.
 From there, it is pulled up against the muscle surrounding the hernia with stitches (sutures).
 Once the mesh is secured in place with about 4 sutures, a special stapling device is used to further fix the mesh to the healthy muscle.